Studying and staying in Germany

 Health insurance

 You will need valid health insurance while studying in Germany.
-In addition to the statutory health insurance, there are also private insurances.
+In addition to the statutory health insurance, there is also the option of a private insurance.
 However, we recommend the statutory health insurance, as it covers inpatient and outpatient treatment – also if you are hoping to do part-time work in Germany.
-The International Office will be happy to give you a list of providers.
-At the start of your course of study, you will have to decide which health insurer you would like to register with.
+We will be happy to give you a list of insurance providers.
+At the start of your programme, you will have to decide which health insurer you would like to register with.
 This health insurance will then be valid for your whole period of study.

 Hochschulzentrum Essen

-Your degree course in the FOM lecture theatre on the Essen Campus
+Your degree programmes in the FOM lecture halls on campus in Essen

-Learning together in the lecture theatre is a crucial part of a successful study programme.
-In addition to expert knowledge, you will also be broadening your intercultural skills, making contacts with other international students and discovering more about German culture as well as the city of Essen, where you will be spending this important and formative part of your life.
+Learning together in the lecture hall is a crucial part of a successful study progress.
+In addition to expert knowledge, you will be broadening your intercultural skills, making contacts with other international students and discovering more about German culture as well as the city of Essen, where you will be spending this important and formative part of your life.

 More Information